norange-carrot/pretix_ticket_data_plugin/README.rst

 This is a plugin for `pretix`_.

-exports the data of all the purchased tickets from a certain type and saves it
+The plugin is used for the Auerworld festival and exports data of all purchased tickets belongig to the Helper category.

 Development setup
 -----------------